CREATING A LEGEND – The Making Of Tomb Raider 1 – (1996)

 DEAD HEAT IN A ZEPPELIN RACE

 One unique aspect of Tomb Raider is the way Lara uses her weapons and how they target the enemy.
 When you start the game you are in a small cavern which is suddenly full of ravenous wolves leaping in all directions.
 If it was a Doom-style perspective, all you would do is back yourself into a corner shouting macho obscenities and keep pumping away whilst side-stepping from left-right.
 But because you play TR from behind and above the character's line of sight, it would be nigh-on impossible to shoot at a moving target with any degree of accuracy.
 As Gard explains, games like Bioforge and Fade to Black, which use the same viewpoint, can be frustrating when the situation requires a clinical finish.
 TR solves the problem with a clever targeting system which means that Lara automatically lines her sights on anything in front of her, and follows its movements wherever it goes.
-If, for example, a wolf or grizzly bear stands directly in front of here, both pistols remain fixed on the target, Reservoir Dogs-style.
-But if the enemy moves to Lara's left, you do not need to turn to face it because she instinctively drops her right arm and the other keeps the target in its sights.
-What this translates to is that you can leg it into a room full of wolves, leap, somersault and roll all over the place whilst shooting madly, and your bullets will always find their mark as long as you are vaguely facing the enemy.
-It's clever; meaning you can have fun duckin' and a divin' to avoid slavering jaws, and yet still feel like a crack shot.
-After all, it's not Lara's fault that you are controlling her from this perspective, so why should she be penalised for it?
-LARA LAUGHS |

 ![]() |